-But take one look at the calorie count and sugar intake of these beverages and you might have second thoughts.
+But take one look at the calorie count and sugar in these beverages and you might have second thoughts.
 Luckily, you don’t have to miss out.
 Katie Johnson, a registered dietitian and board-certified health and wellness coach, said there’s plenty of swaps you can make to help cut the sugar in some of these popular drinks and still enjoy the flavors.

 “The benefit of all of these healthy recipes is that you are saving calories and added sugar intake.
 And a bonus is there are super nutrients in these recipes that are actually beneficial to heart health,” she said.

 Katie highlights three seasonal drinks that are normally high in sugar and calories, and she suggests healthier versions that cut down the calorie count while still satisfying your sweet tooth.